Winter fun is just outside the door!

 Love your ADK

-So, you’re ready to get your winter on in the Whiteface Region.
-There’s just one more thing to do.
 Part of recreating and experiencing the Adirondacks is understanding how to protect the lands, waters, and communities we all know and love.
-With millions of visitors each year, the Adirondacks are clearly cherished by a lot of people.
+With millions of visitors each year, the Adirondacks are clearly cherished by many.
 However you choose to spend your time here, we know the Adirondacks hold a special place in your heart.
 That is why we ask you to #LoveYourADK and practice safe, responsible recreation when outdoors.
-We can all work together to help preserve the wild, natural wonder of the Adirondacks for generations to come.
+By working together, we preserve the wild, natural wonder of the Adirondacks for generations to come.

-Remember, preparedness is key.
-All the cool kids are doing it.
-Being properly prepared for a winter outing is not only safe for you, but it will help create a more enjoyable experience.
-Cold weather and the changing conditions that come with winter require careful planning.
-But by following these tips and guidelines, you’ll be sure to have the adventure of a lifetime and, as a bonus, you’ll be better prepared for your next trip outdoors.
+There is nothing quite like winter fun, but remember, preparedness is key.
+Cold temperatures and changing weather conditions that come with winter require careful planning to ensure a safe and enjoyable adventure.
+By following these tips and guidelines, you’ll be sure to have the time of your life and, as a bonus, you’ll be better prepared for your next trip outdoors.